jnozzi/cocoadev.com/SiteContent/General/TIGERStyleToolbars.markdown

 ----

 Hehe.
 It might be a good idea to couch the complaint in objective language of sort.
 For example, "inconsistent with standard Mac OS X toolbars without any added benefits" rather than "AUGH, IT BURNS!!!"
-Even better would be if we could figure out why they ''did'' change the toolbar style (there oughta be some reason, right?) and see if we can't come up with an approach that accomplishes the same goal without looking like ass.
+Even better would be if we could figure out why they *did* change the toolbar style (there oughta be some reason, right?) and see if we can't come up with an approach that accomplishes the same goal without looking like ass.

 ----

-''It's not the [[NSToolbar]], it's the window itself.'' - Damn!
+*It's not the General/NSToolbar, it's the window itself.* - Damn!
 Do you mean that Mail no longer has a customizable toolbar?!
 That's a shame, dammit.
 Oh, and by the way, you can mimic this ugly design in a real toolbar by installing your own views and controls into it.
 At the very least users will be able to hide those godawful buttons.

 ----

 I notice that all of Apple's programs are moving more towards this style, but each with a different look.
 For example, Safari has similar buttons, but square and iTunes' are round.
 Is this the way of the future?
 I hope not!
 I like the traditional toolbar look.
 There is something very pleasent about the regular toolbar icons that is missing in these lousy buttons.
 However, I don't think the Mail buttons are inconsistent.
 If you look, they do line up to the standard square button.
 It is just that they are ulgy.
 What is inconsistent is the gradient replacing the pinstripe background and not in the brushed metal kind of way. -- However, the gradient is only an option for windows with a toolbar, you can IB in and remove that if you want.

-''Can you describe this process, or give a pointer that describes it?'' '''Not yet, Tiger isn't out yet!
-Wait until the 29th. :)'''
+*Can you describe this process, or give a pointer that describes it?* **Not yet, Tiger isn't out yet!
+Wait until the 29th. :)**

 ----

 They way to get this toolbar is pretty simple.
-Interface Builder now has an option called "Unified title/toolbar look" associated with the attributes of [[NSWindow]].
-Have that enabled and then go through the usual steps of adding a toolbar to your [[NSWindow]].
-You could also accomplish the same through instantiating the [[NSWindow]] yourself and passing it the constant [[NSUnifiedTitleAndToolbarWindowMask]].
+Interface Builder now has an option called "Unified title/toolbar look" associated with the attributes of General/NSWindow.
+Have that enabled and then go through the usual steps of adding a toolbar to your General/NSWindow.
+You could also accomplish the same through instantiating the General/NSWindow yourself and passing it the constant General/NSUnifiedTitleAndToolbarWindowMask.

 Hope that helps!

-''But please don't, its hideous, infact I wrote a hack to remove this all together!''
+*But please don't, its hideous, infact I wrote a hack to remove this all together!*

 Um... which is hideous, the icons or the title/toolbar gradient?